norpol/Pastaland/README.md

 * Build spaghettimod according to Pisto's instructions.

 ###Installing the modules
-* Just copy the Pastaland modules respecting the paths shown in this repo: *stats.lua*, *autospec.lua*, *authloader.lua*, *db.lua* and *jokes.lua* go in script/std, *1000-gustavo-config.lua* goes into script/load.d, *gustavo.auth* contains the authkeys for players and goes in the var directory.
+* Just copy or link (ln -s) the Pastaland modules respecting the paths shown in this repo: *stats.lua*, *autospec.lua*, *authloader.lua*, *db.lua*, *disconnect.lua*, *mapbattle_gst.lua*, *rename.lua* and *jokes.lua* go in script/std, *1000-gustavo-config.lua* goes into script/load.d, *gustavo.auth* contains the authkeys for players and goes in the var directory.

 ###Running
-* Once copied the modules, there's no need to rebuild.
+* Once copied or linked the modules, there's no need to rebuild.
 Just move to spaghettimod's root dir and launch *#GST=1 ./sauer_server*

 ##PastalandJs
 PastalandJs is a service based on NodeJs that communicates via UDP with the Pastaland server.
 Currently it is just used to save and load player statistics and connection info, persisted in a Sqlite database.